 Location: Tambopata Research Centre is in a half hectare clearing 50 metres from the Tambopata River in a 700,000 hectare uninhabited sector of the Tambopata National Reserve.
-It is in a very remote location.
-From Puerto Maldonado you board a boat for the 2.5 hour ride to Refugio Amazonas.
-It is then a further 4 hour trip upriver to Tambopata Research Centre followed by a 10 minute walk to the centre.
+It is in a very remote location, yet can be reached in about three and a half hours from Puerto Maldonado including a two and a half boat ride.

 Activities: Visit the largest known macaw clay lick in the Amazon, just a 500 yard walk from the lodge.
 You can hike in different habitats including bamboo, flood plain and riverine forest.
 There are over 25kms of trails around the centre enabling you to explore the area.
 There is a small jungle tower for views over the palm swamp and macaws.
 Kayaking and canopy climbing are available.
 There is photographic equipment available for guest use (see below).

 Facilities: There is a dining room, bar, spacious reception lounge area and a souvenir shop.
 The centre has an interpretation centre where you can learn about the rainforest.
 The lodge has a Photo Makers Lab with a range of specialist photographic equipment including lenses, tripods, flashes, reflective boxes for macro-photography, and blinds for concealment, designed for use with your Canon or Nikon camera.
 The lodge provides breakfast, lunch and dinner.
 Meals combine Peruvian and international dishes.
 Unlimited tea, coffee and drinking water is available during the day.
 There is a veranda with hammocks, perfect for relaxing between activities.
 The centre has facilities where you can wash your clothes.
 A generator provides electricity for recharging batteries, and light is provided by kerosene lamps and candles.
 It is very dark at night so you should bring a torch.